kelbert2/JavaNuggets/JavaScript.md

 # Functions
 Perform the same action in multiple places.

+Primitives are passed by value, objects like arrays are passed by reference, so such things can be modified within the function.

+Functions can accept an arbirtrary number of arguments.
+Too many and the extra ones are ignored.
+Too few and the missing ones are undefined.

+All declared functions havea special `arguments` local variable.

 ## Function Declarations
 A Function Declaration can be called earlier than it is defined.
 It is visible to the whole script because it is created at initialization of the script.